 History of SAY

 SAY was established in 1971 by a group of legendary Sonoma County leaders, Judge John Moskowitz, Henry Trione, Chief Probation Officer Bill Mulligan, Lawyer Tadini Bacigalupi and High School Teacher Andy Wahlstrom to provide a constructive alternative to juvenile hall for runaway youth.
-Since then, SAY has helped over 50,000 youth, aged 5-24.
+Since then, SAY has helped over 60,000 youth, aged 0-24.
 Over the years, SAY has continually refined its program formula to break cycles of abuse and hopelessness.
-That formula incorporates three pillars: housing, counseling and careers.
+That formula incorporates four pillars: housing, counseling, careers and crisis services.
 The product: Youth who are stable and able to rise to life’s challenges and opportunities.

 SAY is governed by a 20 member, highly respected Board of Directors including bankers, accountants, financial managers, law-enforcement and criminal justice administrators.